faust64/kube-magic/README.md

 integrating with Nagios based monitoring, ... or some HAProxy / Keepalived external Load Balancer serving Kubernetes API.

+As an FYI, `./terraform-aws` would allow you to easily bootstrap EC2 instances / VPC / SG / IAM / ELB / ...
+Based on Kubepsray terraform samples.

 ## Inventories Setup

 We would start by pulling upstream repositories: